Skip to main content

 To set player-specific operating hours:

-3. Configure custom availability schedule for this player
+2. Configure a custom availability schedule for this player

 Use cases for custom availability: